aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/controltype/_index.md

 ControlType enumeration

-Defines a control type which should be embedded by :py:func:`Aspose.Slides.IControlCollection.AddControl(Aspose.Slides.ControlType,System.Single,System.Single,System.Single,Syste.`.
+Defines a control type which should be embedded by Aspose.Slides.IControlCollection.AddControl(Aspose.Slides.ControlType,System.Single,System.Single,System.Single,Syste.
+.

 The ControlType type exposes the following members: